 While the rules are specified as regular expressions, there are many different syntaxes for regular expressions.
-We choose a relatively simple syntax that is specified below.
-If you wish to have a more rich syntax, you can modify the scanner's parser: SmaCCDefinitionScanner and SmaCCDefinitionParser.
+SmaCC uses a relatively simple syntax, which is specified below.
+If you wish to have a richer syntax, you can modify the scanner's parser: SmaCCDefinitionScanner and SmaCCDefinitionParser.
 These classes were created using SmaCC.